Viasat vs. T-Mobile 5G Home Internet

 T-Mobile Home Internet customer service

 T-Mobile also offers several customer service options.
-These include 24/7 phone support, live chart, and in-ap support using the T-Mobile Home Internet app.
-Since T-Mobile is such a popular provider, there are also quite a few community forums and support groups online, such as the T-Mobile subreddit.
-These can be a good option for advice and answers to less-common questions.
+These include 24/7 phone support, live chat, and in-app support using the T-Mobile Home Internet app.
+Since T-Mobile is such a popular provider, there are also many online community forums and support groups.
+These can be a good option for advice and answers to less common questions.

 Viasat vs. T-Mobile Home Internet customer reviews